-Following \cite{visualloss}, we plot the loss surfaces obtained with the models trained in a heterogeneous and in a homogeneous scenario (Fig. \ref{fig:loss_landscape}) showing that both converge to sharp regions, providing a plausible explanation for the lack of generalization highlighted above.
+{\textit{\textbf{{Federated Training Converges to Sharp Minima.}}}} Many works tried to account for this difficulty arising in federated scenarios by enforcing regularization in local optimization not to lead the local model too far apart from the global one \cite{li2020federated,karimireddy2020scaffold,hsu2020federated,acar2021federated,li2021model}, or by using momentum on the server-side \cite{hsu2019measuring}, or learning task-specific parameters keeping distinct models on the server-side \cite{smith2017bayesian,briggs2020federated,caldarola2021cluster}.
+To the best of our knowledge, this is the first work addressing such behavior by looking at the loss landscape.
+Inspired by a recent trend in Deep Learning connecting the geometry of the loss and the generalization gap \cite{keskar2016large,dziugaite2017computing,visualloss,jiang2019fantastic,kwon2021asam,izmailov2018averaging}, we investigate the geometry of the loss surface of models trained in non-i.i.d. scenarios with the intention of understanding whether sharp minima may cause the lack of generalization in FL.
+Following \cite{visualloss}, we plot the loss surfaces obtained with models trained in a heterogeneous and in a homogeneous scenario (Fig. \ref{fig:loss_landscape}) showing that both converge to sharp regions, providing a plausible explanation for the highlighted lack of generalization.
 Additionally, \cite{keskar2016large} characterizes flatness through the eigenvalues of the Hessian: the dominant eigenvalue $\lambda_{max}$ evaluates the worst-case landscape curvature, \textit{i.e.} the larger $\lambda_{max}$ the greater the change in loss in that direction and the steeper the minimum.
-Hence, we compute the Hessian eigenspectrum (first $50$ eigenvalues) using the power iteration mode and analyze it both from the global and local perspectives (Fig. {{4}},{{5}}).
+Hence, we compute the Hessian eigenspectrum (first $50$ eigenvalues) using the power iteration mode and analyze it both from the global and local perspectives (Fig. \ref{fig:clients_eigs},{{5}}).
 Table \ref{tab:eigs} reports the values of $\lambda_{max}$ and the ratio $\nicefrac{\lambda_{max}}{\lambda_5}$, commonly used as a proxy for sharpness \cite{jastrzebski2020break}, as the heterogeneity varies.
 As expected, $\lambda_{max}$ is large in all settings when using \fedavg, implying that such method leads the model towards sharp minima regardless of the data distribution, confirming what was noted in the loss landscapes.
-As for the client-side analysis, for each round $t$, we compute the value of $\lambda_{max}^k$ using the locally updated parameters $\theta^t_k$ on the $k$-th device's data $\mathcal{D}_k$.
-Comparing the i.i.d. and non-i.i.d. settings, we note that: i) the local values of $\lambda_{max}$ are much lower if $\alpha=0$, meaning that clients locally reach wide minima (low Hessian maximum eigenvalue, $\lambda_{max}^k\leq 14$) due to the simplicity of the learned task, \textit{i.e.} a narrow subset of the classes, but the average of the distinct updates drives the model towards sharper minima (high Hessian eigenvalus of the global model, $\lambda_{max}\simeq94$). ii) When $\alpha\in\{0.5,1k\}$, $\lambda_{max}$ decreases as the rounds pass, implying that the global model is moving towards regions with lower curvature, while this is not as evident in the heterogeneous setting.
+As for the client-side analysis, we compute the value of $\lambda_{max}^k$ using the locally updated parameters $\theta^t_k$ on the $k$-th device's data $\mathcal{D}_k\: \forall t\in[T]$.
+Comparing the i.i.d. and non-i.i.d. settings, we note i) the local values of $\lambda_{max}$ are much lower if $\alpha=0$, \ie the clients locally reach wide minima (low Hessian maximum eigenvalue, $\lambda_{max}^k\leq 14$) due to the simplicity of the learned task, \ie a narrow subset of the classes, but the average of the distinct updates drives the model towards sharper minima (high Hessian eigenvalues of the global model, $\lambda_{max}\simeq94$). ii) When $\alpha\in\{0.5,1k\}$, $\lambda_{max}$ decreases as the rounds pass, \ie the global model is moving towards regions with lower curvature, while this is not as evident in the heterogeneous setting.
 Motivated by these results, we believe that introducing an explicit search for flatter minima can help the model generalize.